react-native-google-signin/google-signin/docs/ios-guide.md

 - in RN >= 0.60 run `pod install` in `ios/` directory to install the module

-- in RN < 0.60 run `react-native link @react-native-community/google-signin`
+- in RN < 0.60 run `react-native link react-native-google-signin`

 ##### manual linking